Dennis960/CoStick/README.md

 # CoStick

-CoStick is a tool created with pygame and pyautogui to control the mouse and keyboard with a nintendo switch (or similar) controller.
+CoStick is a tool created with pygame and pynput to control the mouse and keyboard with a nintendo switch (or similar) controller.

 It fully replaces mouse and keyboard input with a controller, and is designed to be used with a controller only.